thi-ng/umbrella/packages/meta-css/README.md

 rules** and can be generated in minified or pretty printed formats (it's also possible to [force include CSS classes which are otherwise unreferenced](#force-inclusion-of-unreferenced-classes)).
-Additionally, multiple `.meta` stylesheets can be watched for changes (their definitions getting merged), and existing CSS files can be included (prepended) in the bundled output too.
+Additionally, multiple `.mcss` stylesheets can be watched for changes (their definitions getting merged), and existing CSS files can be included (prepended) in the bundled output too.